 This Perfect Spiced Pulled Pork Recipe is a labor of love.
 A love of the most succulent and flavorful pork ever!
 A love of your house being filled with the aroma of a blend of delicious spices.
 And a love of cooking.
-And the “labor” by the way, is only about 20 minutes — the rest of the time is inactive.
-Flying to another country to see a best friend you havenβt seen for years β that takes a long time, but when the plane lands, the excitement is overwhelming.
+And the "labor" by the way, is only about 20 minutes -- the rest of the time is inactive.

-Sleeping through the night before your birthday or Christmas when youβre a kid β that feels like forever, but in the morning youβre beside yourself with joy.
+Sleeping through the night before your birthday or Christmas when you’re a kid — that feels like forever, but in the morning you’re beside yourself with joy.

-Hiking to the top of a mountain β you think youβll never get there, but when you do, the feeling is exhilarating.
+Hiking to the top of a mountain — you think you’ll never get there, but when you do, the feeling is exhilarating.

 Some things are simply worth the wait.